Ghazanchetsots Cathedral

-History

 Foundation

 According to historical records, a small basilica church stood on the present premises as early as 1722.
-In the 19th century, following the conquest of the Caucasus by the Russian Empire, Shusha was one of the largest cities in the region.
-The journalist Thomas de Waal notes that it was larger and more prosperous than either Baku or Yerevan, the current capitals of Azerbaijan and Armenia, respectively.
+In the 19th century, following the conquest of the Caucasus by the Russian Empire, Shusha was one of the largest cities in the South Caucasus region, being larger and more prosperous than either Baku or Yerevan, the current capitals of Azerbaijan and Armenia, respectively.
 Alongside Tiflis, the city was a major center for Armenian cultural activity in the region.
 According to Russian imperial sources, in 1886 the city had a mixed Armenian (57%) and Tatar (later known as Azerbaijani; 43%) population of almost 27,000.
 The oldest section of the current cathedral, the bell tower, was built in 1858, and was financed by the Khandamiriants family.

 The construction of the church began in 1868 and was completed in 1887.
 Its name comes from Ghazanchi (present-day Qazançı), a village in Nakhchivan, where the Khandamiriants family originated.
 Furthermore, the quarter where the church is located was also known by that name (Ղազանչեցոց թաղ, Ghazanchetsots t′agh) as it was populated by the descendants of migrants from Ghazanchi.
 The church was designed by Simon Ter-Hakobian(ts).
 The church was consecrated on 20 September 1888 according to an inscription on the upper part of the southern portal.
 The inscription reads:

-Decline
+1920 massacre and decline

 The majority of the Armenian population of Shusha was massacred or expelled in March 1920.
 The cathedral was damaged and gradually declined.
-After the region came under Soviet control, due to state atheist policies, it was eventually closed down in 1930 and was turned into a granary in the 1940s.
+After the region came under Soviet control because of state atheist policies, it was eventually closed down in 1930 and was turned into a granary in the 1940s.
 Its dome and part of the walls surrounding it were destroyed in the 1950s.
-It was then looted and its stones were used to build several upscale houses in the Azerbaijani part of the city.
+It was then looted, and its stones were used to build several upscale houses in the Azerbaijani part of the city.
 By the 1970s the cathedral "looked like it [had] survived heavy shelling."
 After public pressure, Soviet and Azerbaijani authorities granted permission for the launch of a restoration project of the cathedral in the 1980s.
 The restoration began in 1981 and continued until 1988 and was supervised by Volodya Babayan.
 By 1987 only two of the four stone statues of angels on the bell tower had survived.